 The minimum unit load to be classified as a full-time student is 12 units.
-A maximum load for any student is 19 units.
-A student may, with counselor's approval, carry a load of 20 or more units if, during the preceding semester, an average of at least 3.0 for each unit of credit in a total program of 12 or more units was earned.
+A maximum load for any student is 16 units.
+Exception to the 16-unit maximum may be available with counsel approval.

 It may be pertinent for students to consider the following semester unit requirements for particular privileges and activities: